 (7) The PSO will scan the area of effect for at least 30 min continuously prior to any episode of pile-driving to determine whether marine mammals are present, and will continue to scan the area during the period of pile-driving.
 The scan will continue for at least 30 min after each in-water work episode has ceased.
 The scan will involve two visual "sweeps" of the area using the naked eye and binoculars.
 Typically, the sweep would be conducted slowly as follows: one sweep going from left to right and the other returning from right to left.
 The length of time it takes to do the sweep will depend on the amount of area that needs to be covered, weather conditions, and the time it takes the monitor to thoroughly survey the area.

-(8) Pile-driving will not be curtailed if the only marine mammals detected within the area of effect (i.e., Level B harassment zones) are harbor seals.
-The area of effect varies depending on the proposed activity undertaken (i.e., pile removal, augering, pile placement).
-Since the proposed activities would produce sound levels that have the unlikely potential to result in Level A harassment (due to the very small radii of effect), a measure such as a shutdown may be unnecessary, but it would be appropriate for the Trinidad Rancheria to shut-down and consult with NMFS if measurements indicate that any activities attain sound levels that reach the Level A harassment threshold.
-If any other marine mammals besides harbor seals are observed within the area of effect, pile-driving will not commence.
-If a marine mammal swims into the area of effect during piledriving, the PSO will identify the animal and, if it is not a harbor seal, will notify the Project Engineer who will notify the Contractor, and pile-driving will stop (i.e., shut-down).
-If the animal has been observed to leave the area of effect, or 15 min have passed since the last observation of the animal, piledriving will proceed.
+(8) Pile removal, augering, and pile placement activities will be shut-down if any cetacean or pinniped is about to enter or within the EZ determined by the estimated Level A harassment thresholds (see Table 3 for estimated distances [above]).
+Since the activities would produce sound levels that have the unlikely potential to result in Level A harassment (due to the very small radii of effect), a measure such as a shutdown may be unnecessary, but it would be appropriate for the Trinidad Rancheria to shut-down and consult with NMFS if measurements indicate that any activities attain sound levels that reach the Level A harassment threshold.
+If any other marine mammals are observed within the area of effect, pile-driving will not commence.
+If a marine mammal swims into the area of effect during pile-driving, the PSO will identify the animal and, if it is not a harbor seal, will notify the Project Engineer who will notify the Contractor, and pile-driving will stop (i.e., shutdown).
+If the animal has been observed to leave the area of effect, or 15 min for pinnipeds and 30 min for cetaceans have passed since the last observation of the animal, pile-driving will proceed.
 Visual observation of the area of effect is limited to the area that can be practicably observable for animals to be detected, which is approximately 0.8 km (0.5 mi) for pinnipeds and 1.6 km (1 mi) for gray whales.